TimMangan/MSIX-PackageSupportFramework/fixups/MFRFixup/readme.md

 # Managed File Redirection Fixup (MFRFixup)
 The `MFRFixup` is a newer alternative to the `File Redirection Fixup` to handle file accesses when running software in the MSIX Container.
+If file redirection help is needed in a package, you must choose between these two fixups as they intercept the same APIs (in other words, you can't include both the `MFRFixup` and `File Redirection Fixup`).

 The goals of this alternative are:
 > * A clean design that considers the odd needs of applications up-front, eliminating much of the special case patch-work now in the FRF.